 To that end, Residential Life has adopted the following learning outcomes for students:

-Students will live in a diverse and complex community as engaged citizens showing individual and social responsibility
+Students will engage in a diverse and complex community with individual and social responsibility.

 - Students will be prompted to engage in intellectual exchange and to practice effective and civil communication skills in various contexts.